antolinos/manager.icat-manager/icat-manager.feature/README.txt

 * Independent of the ICAT version (starting from 4.2.0)
 * Allows display and editing of all entities (based on your access rights)
 * Configurable pagination.
 Sorting and filtering entities on any field.

+Release notes:
+* By default, sorting entities by an association field uses the associated entity id.
+To sort by entity name, use the toggle button 'Sort by Name'.
+* For the moment it is not possible to edit association fields directly in the table, you have to use the 'Edit entity' command.
+* In the 'Edit entity' dialog, association fields are displayed using special drop down lists:
+   - they display a maximum of 50 items in addition to the previously selected item (if any).
+   - the previously selected item (if any) is always at the top of the list, the other items are sorted by descending ids (so latest ones first).
+   - the list can be filtered by typing a part of the entity name.
+Note that the search is case sensitive.
+   - if the associated entity has a fullName field it is also used in the search.
+If the entity does not have a name you can type its full id.